Buying bitcoin in the UK has never been easier and if you’re looking to buy some yourself this article is for you.

 In this article you’ll learn how to buy bitcoin in the UK using services that allow you to exchange bitcoin for British pound sterling.

 Also, there are many other cryptocurrencies on the market.
-Some are good, others are terrible.
-This article is about bitcoin which was the first, original and by far the biggest of all them.
+Some have potential whereas others are pretty much scams.
+This article is about bitcoin and bitcoin only which is the first, biggest and by far the best of all them.

 Why buy bitcoin in the UK?